-The second and third steps of the MANE-VU five-factor analysis involved evaluating current controls at sources and costs of additional controls at these facilities - factors (a) and (c) above.
-To address these factors, the list of these 53 highest impacting facilities, including all the BART-eligible units at these facilities (142 units), was sent out to state permitting staff for feedback on possible controls recommendations for these types of units and cost information for typical installation of these controls.
-Several states informed us that some of the eligible facilities are subject to future controls under existing state regulations that will achieve "BART-like" levels of control at no additional cost.
+The second and third steps of the MANE-VU five-factor analysis involved evaluating current controls at sources and costs of additional controls at these sources - factors (a) and (c) above.
+To address these factors, the list of these 53 highest impacting sources, including all the BART-eligible units at these sources (142 units), was sent out to state permitting staff for feedback on possible controls recommendations for these types of units and cost information for typical installation of these controls.
+Several states informed us that some of the eligible sources are subject to future controls under existing state regulations that will achieve "BART-like" levels of control.
 In these cases, we have listed the control level where applicable, or designated the control as "Currently Controlled" if the controls are already in place.
 Other states are considering a cost threshold to determine whether controls are feasible.
-If potential additional controls are above any known cost thresholds, then it is likely that a state would not feel that additional controls beyond those currently in place are warranted and we have therefore designated such units as "currently controlled."
+If potential additional controls are above any known cost thresholds, then it is likely that a state would not feel that additional controls beyond those currently in place are warranted and we have therefore designated such units as "No Further Controls Warranted."
 In situations where we did not have sufficient information to assess current or potential future controls, the unit has been designated as "No Known Further Controls."
-Finally, many units already have controls in place.
-When no indication was given by the states that further controls were being considered for a unit, it was designated as "Currently Controlled."
+In cases where other control programs such will satisfy BART, the control program is listed.
+Finally, we have listed the control technology as "No Known Further Controls" for BART-eligible sources where no information was available on possible control options.

 NESCAUM compiled the available survey results provided by state staffs on expected or potential controls on these units and projected 2018 emissions from these units.
 Summaries of these results are found in Table 4-3 to Table 4-5.
 Cost information for various control options was obtained from a variety of sources including individual states, previous NESCAUM reports (NESCAUM, 2005), and other RPO analyses.
-Cost estimates from NESCAUM (2005) are summarized in Appendix B. Obviously, more detailed analysis of the cost of various control options will have to be conducted at the facility-specific level by the states as they conduct facility-specific BART determinations.
+Cost estimates from NESCAUM (2005) as well as the low, medium, and high cost designations described in the Tables 4.3-4.5 are summarized in Appendix B. Obviously, more detailed analysis of the cost of various control options will have to be conducted at the source-specific level by the states as they conduct source-specific BART determinations.